Date of Degree

 x, 77 pages

 Copyright 2010 Allison Frances Bean

 Bean, Allison Frances.
-"Word learning in children with autism spectrum disorders: the role of attention." dissertation, University of Iowa, 2010.
+"Word learning in children with autism spectrum disorders: the role of attention."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.